 Scottish students are also eligible to apply for a postgraduate living cost loan up to a value of £4,500.

-If you're a student domiciled in England, Wales or Northern Ireland then your application for a postgraduate loan must be sent to the relevant student finance organisation for your country.
+If you're a student living in England, Wales or Northern Ireland then you apply for a postgraduate loan to the relevant student finance organisation:

-You are entitled to apply for up to £10,280 to cover your tuition and living costs.
+You are entitled to apply for up to £10,280 to cover your tuition fees and living costs.